googleprojectzero/winafl/readme_dr.md

 both reading and processing of inputs.

-This mode assumes that the target application will actually loop the target function by itself, and will handle properly its global state For example a udp server handling packets or a js interpreter running inside a while loop.
+This mode assumes that the target application will actually loop the target function by itself, and will handle properly its global state.
+For example a udp server handling packets or a js interpreter running inside a while loop.